gustavojorge/Sprint1/README.md

-A sample command-line application providing basic argument parsing with an entrypoint in `bin/`.

-# Sprint1
+# Atividade referente a Sprint1 - Módulo "Conhecendo as Variáveis".